awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-smooth-encryption.md

       To enter a certificate ARN here, you must have already imported the corresponding certificate into AWS Certificate Manager\.
 Then enter the certificate ARN from ACM here\.

-      For information about key encryption, see [Encrypted content keys ](drm-content-key-encryption.md)\.
+      For information about key encryption, see [Preparing and managing certificates for use with content keys](drm-content-key-encryption.md)\.